Call our licensed agents toll free 844.855.0163

 Renters insurance also provides liability coverage, which will pay damages if you cause injury or property damage to someone else.
 It also pays for you to live elsewhere, like a hotel, if a covered loss makes your home uninhabitable during repairs.

-How do renters insurance claims work?
+How does a renters insurance claim work?

 Renters insurance reimburses you for damaged or stolen personal property.
 You have to file a claim with the renters insurance company, including information about the covered loss.